cyberbotics/webots-doc/reference/joystick.md

 The `wb_joystick_enable()` function allows the user to enable a joystick measurement each `ms` milliseconds.
 When this function is called the first free joystick is paired with the controller.
 The provided `ms` argument specifies the [Joystick](#joystick)'s sampling period.
-Note that the joystick will be active only after the sampling period has expired.
+Note that the joystick will be active only after the first sampling period elapsed.

 The `wb_joystick_disable()` function turns the joystick off.
 The joystick is released so that it can be used by another controller.